 Just imagine if you could get the equivalent of $5,000/month in free advertising from Facebook or Instagram.
 Well, you can with Search Engine Optimization (SEO).

 Just to show you how important and valuable it is to rank well in Google, SEMRush estimates that myjoyonline.com receives the equivalent of $94,600/month in free website traffic from Google, and that’s just from Ghana alone.

 And if you think that’s high, Ghanaweb.com’s estimate is much higher than that at $574,700/month.

-So what would happen to your business if you could just get a fraction of that amount of free advertising for your business?
+So what would happen to your business if you could just get a fraction of that amount of free advertising?